 In keeping with our ongoing commitment to a modern, science-backed approach to our packaging, we partnered with Scrapp Inc. in 2023 in an effort to better understand the impact of our egg cartons and ensure that our decision to use recycled plastic is still the best choice for our environment today.
 Read Scrapp's report here.

 So in total, while we wish we could sell our eggs in wooden boxes or wicker baskets that were reused over and over, we feel as though we've arrived at the best possible solution we can for the time being.
 We ask that you always recycle your Nellie's Free Range cartons after use and we can continue to keep our carbon footprint as low as possible.
-If you don't have access to a local recycling facility that accepts #1 plastics, our Take Back program is a great option.
 And thank you for bringing our eggs home in a reusable canvas bag as well.